Statistics and outlook for kidney cancer

 Remember that 5 year survival is a term that doctors use.
 It does not mean you will only live 5 years.
 It relates to the number of people in research who were still alive 5 years after diagnosis.
 Doctors follow what happens to people for 5 years or more after treatment in any research study.
 This is because there is only a small chance that a cancer will come back more than 5 years after treatment.
 They do not like to say these people are cured because there is that small chance.
 So they use the term 5 year survival instead.

-If you are diagnosed with stage one kidney cancer then your cancer is completely inside the kidney.
-This means it hasn’t had a chance to spread.
-Generally, your prognosis is very good, if you are well enough for treatment.
-More than 90 out of every 100 people (90%) diagnosed live for at least 5 years after diagnosis.
+About 4 out of 10 people diagnosed with kidney cancer (39%) have stage 1.
+This means your cancer is completely inside the kidney.
+It hasn’t had a chance to spread.
+Generally, your outlook is very good, if you are well enough for treatment.
+More than 90 out of every 100 people (90%) live for at least 5 years after diagnosis.

-With stage 2 cancers, the statistics show that between 65 and 75 out of every 100 people diagnosed (65 to 75%) live for at least 5 years after diagnosis.
+Just under 1 in 6 people diagnosed with kidney cancer (16%) have stage 2.
+Between 65 and 75 out of every 100 people (65 to 75%) live for at least 5 years after diagnosis.
 People at the higher end of the range are likely to have more slowly growing (lower grade) cancers and to be fit and well.

-Stage 3 means that cancer cells have spread to a lymph node near to the kidney.
-Again, prognosis is affected by grade and how well you are.
-Generally, between 40 and 70 out of every 100 people (40 to 70%) diagnosed with a stage 3 kidney cancer will live for at least 5 years after diagnosis.
+Just over 1 in 4 people diagnosed with kidney cancer (26%) have stage 3.
+This means that cancer cells have spread to a lymph node near to the kidney.
+Again, the outlook is affected by the grade and how well you are.
+Generally, between 40 and 70 out of every 100 people (40 to 70%) with a stage 3 kidney cancer will live for at least 5 years after diagnosis.
 Those at the higher end of this scale are likely to have lower grade cancers and to be fit and well.

-About 1 in 5 people (20%) with kidney cancer have stage 4 cancer when they are diagnosed.
+Just under 1 in 5 people with kidney cancer (19%) have stage 4 cancer when they are diagnosed.
 This either means the cancer has grown into the tissues around the kidney or it has spread to another part of the body.
-Overall, with a stage 4 kidney cancer, about 10 out of every 100 people (10%) diagnosed live for at least 5 years.
+Overall, with a stage 4 kidney cancer, about 10 out of every 100 people (10%) live for at least 5 years.
 But this is affected very much by the grade of the cancer.
 With a low grade cancer and local spread, some studies show 5 year survival statistics as high as 40 out of every 100 people (40%).

 There are other factors that can affect your outcome (prognosis), apart from the stage of your cancer.
 These include